Day 1 - Morning: Llandelio

 Afternoon: National Botanic Garden of Wales

 If you fancy a change of scenery (although, can you ever get enough of Wales' extensive coastline and lush greenery?), visit the National Botanic Garden of Wales.
 The wow factor of this garden is the Great Glasshouse, where you will find a wide variety of exotic plants from places such as the Mediterranean, South America and Australia.
+Make sure you have time to visit the amazing British Bird of Prey Centre while you're there.

 Feeling hungry?
 Y Polyn in Carmarthen features a menu full of local produce, including Carmarthen ham and coracle-caught Towy Sewin.
 The rustic presentation and good food makes for a charming evening out.

-National Botanic Garden, Carmarthenshire
+National Botanic Garden, Carmarthenshire, West Wales

 Related stories